chaseruskin/legoHDL/README.md

 ```

 ### __Instantly reuse existing IP into larger projects.
 No really, instantly.__
 With a single command, return relevant information collected from the IP file's initial comment block and ready-to-use compatible code for VHDL or Verilog instantiation.
-By instantiating a design into a project, legoHDL automatically knows to use that IP's file for building a project.
+By instantiating a design into a project, legoHDL automatically knows to use that IP's file for building a project, even if it's located outside the current project.
 ```
 --- ABOUT ---
 ------------------------------------------------------------------------------